DevComPsy/MetaController/README.md

 -  task_b.m implements a more complex decision-making task (e.g. each stimulus is associated with a different reward probability depending on  symbol, context and position).
 The complex system was expected to outperform the simpler systems on this task.

 -  act.m determines the actions chosen by the different systems.
--  metaCont_act.m simulates the system selection of the meta-controller.
-Based on the highest meta-confidence/phi the meta-controller chooses the system determining the executed action.
+-  metaCont_act.m simulates the system selection of the metacontroller.
+Based on the highest metaconfidence/phi the metacontroller chooses the system determining the executed action.
 -  determine_outcome.m determines the outcome (e.g. reward(1) versus no reward (0))following the action of the chosen system.
 -  learn.m simulates the Q-learning of each system.
--  learn_phi.m updates the system's meta-confidence/phi after each executed action and encountered outcome.
+-  learn_phi.m updates the system's metaconfidence/phi after each executed action and encountered outcome.

--  plot_learning.m plots the Q-value of each system associated with the right and the left stimulus as well as the the meta-confidence/1-phi of each system over all trials.
+-  plot_learning.m plots the Q-value of each system associated with the right and the left stimulus as well as the the metaconfidence/1-phi of each system over all trials.

 # Potential Pathomechanisms

-1. One potential pathomechanism could be that the meta-confidence process goes awry.
+1. One potential pathomechanism could be that the metaconfidence process goes awry.
 This can easily be simulated by assigning a complexity cost that is too high.
 Simulation: Increase the free parameter "settings.complexity_cost" in RUN_mc_b.m to see the effect.

-2. Alternatively, the meta-controller could be broken so that it does not select the correct system (ignoring meta-confidence).
+2. Alternatively, the metacontroller could be broken so that it does not select the correct system (ignoring metaconfidence).
 Simulation: Uncomment line 9 in metaCont_act.m.

 3. Moreover, the complex system itself could be impaired.
 The complex system might not take the third (context) dimension into account.